rizhiykun/environment/README.md

 # environment

-Little RESTapp for simple sentiment analysis of Ricke and Morty review
+Little RESTapp for simple sentiment analysis of "Rick and Morty" review

 ## Getting started